mpv-player/mpv/DOCS/man/options.rst

 ``--autofit=<[W[xH]]>``
     Set the initial window size to a maximum size specified by ``WxH``, without changing the window's aspect ratio.
-The size is measured in pixels, or if a number is followed by a percentage sign (``%``), in percents of the screen size.
+The size is measured in pixels, or if a number is followed by a percentage sign (``%``), in percent of the screen size.

     This option never changes the aspect ratio of the window.
-If the aspect ratio mismatches, the window's size is reduced until it fits into the specified size.
+If the aspect ratio mismatches, the window's size is reduced to fit within the given dimensions while still maintaining aspect ratio.

     Window position is not taken into account, nor is it modified by this option (the window manager still may place the window differently depending